Last updated: 4/25/2022 | April 25th, 2022

 Additionally, don’t miss the Olympic Ring (the main area of the 1992 Olympic Games) and the Poble Espanyol, a replica village built in 1929 to resemble an actual traditional Spanish village.
 It has over 100 buildings, including an Andalusian quarter, a section of the Camino, a monastery, and more!

 Castell de Montjuïc: Carretera de Montjuïc 66, + 34 93 256 44 40 ajuntament.barcelona.cat/castelldemontjuic/en.
-Open daily from 10am-8pm.
+Open Monday-Sunday from 10am-8pm (closes at 6pm in the winter).
 Admission is 5 EUR (9 EUR including a guided tour).
 It’s free on Sundays after 3pm as well as on the first Sunday of the month.

 18. Take a Food Tour or Cooking Class